darvybm/darvybm/README.md

 ### I'm Darvy Betances

-- 🎓 Computer Science Engineer with a passion for backend development and data engineering.
+- 🎓 Computer Science Engineer with a passion for fullstack development and data engineering.
 - 🌍 Currently based in the Dominican Republic 🇩🇴.
-- 💻 I love working with Java, Spring Boot, and backend technologies.
+- 💻 I enjoy working with Java, Spring Boot, and a variety of backend and frontend technologies.
 - 📊 Data engineering and artificial intelligence enthusiast.
 - 🌱 Currently enhancing my skills in Angular, testing, and cloud computing with AWS and Google Cloud.

-### 🛠 Tech Stack
+---

 <div align="center">
+<h3> 🛠 Tech Stack </h3>
 <table>
   <tr>
     <td align="center" width="100">